Published on April 19th, 2012 | by Tina Casey2

 Research funded by the USDA has shown that pennycress seeds will take hold when simply sprayed over a field, in contrast to more expensive seeding operations that involve drilling holes or furrows in the ground.

 At the Register-Mail, reporter John Pulliam notes that the USDA has partnered with Western Illinois University, the Pennycress Energy Company and a new federally funded regional economic development group called EBI Network in an effort that could make Galesburg, Illinois the go-to place for pennycress production.
-The goal is to recruit farmers to put about
+The goal is to recruit farmers to put about 200,000 acres under cultivation within a 50-mile radius of the city, providing enough feedstock to make a commercial scale seed oil pressing operation viable.

 That seems like a rather modest goal considering the potential for doubling up land that is currently under production for soybeans.
 Tartar cites Peter Johnsen of Biofuels Manufacturers of Illinois, who foresees a “pennycress belt” of 40 million acres stretching from Ohio to Nebraska